Oct 07, 2020

 Reading the fine print when you are comparing private student loan rates and looking at the monthly payment amounts could help you make a better apples-to-apples comparison.
 If your plan includes an interest-rate discount or one of the shorter-term options, be sure you can qualify for the discount and that your budget will allow for higher payments.

 Many undergraduate students haven't established a strong enough credit history to qualify for a student loan on their own.
-Adding a creditworthy cosigner to your application can improve your chances of getting approved for a student loan and may get you a lower interest rate.
+Adding a creditworthy cosigner may improve your likelihood for loan approval and you may receive a lower interest rate.
 Even if you qualify for the loan without a cosigner, adding one could decrease your rate.
 Similar to how lenders review your information, the lender will analyze the cosigner's credit score, credit history and other pertinent information to determine the interest rate.

 Many students take out loans to help fill a funding gap for their college education.
-When you're considering private student loans, compare lenders and interest rates.
+As part of your comparison of lenders, thoroughly understand and evaluate interest rates.
 By understanding what could be factored into the advertised rates, you are better able to compare your options and make the decision that is best for you.